hsalce2005/LockGuard-Crime-Dashboard/README.md

 ### Daily Dashboard Data Format

 Data can be scraped using the Python scripts within the `webscrape` folder.
-If formatting is an issue, scripts within the `cleaning`.
+If formatting is an issue after scraping, scripts within the `cleaning` folder.

 CSV files for the daily dashboard should contain (at least) the following columns:
 - `Incident Type`: Type of crime or incident